stat400/stat400.github.io/README.md

 ### Additional notes
 * index.html controls the main page
 * Dependencies and setup can be found in _config.yml
+* *favicon.ico* and *favicon.png* are used for the icon of the website in the browser tab

 # Hydeout